yangfangs/physpetools/docs/docs/usage.md

 #### check organism for extend autobuild

-When user use autobuild to reconstruct phylogenetic tree with `--ehcp` method, you should prepare highly conserved proteins as extend proteins for auto build tree.
+When users use autobuild to reconstruct phylogenetic tree with `--ehcp` method, you should prepare highly conserved proteins as extend proteins for auto build tree.
 You can determine what proteins to be prepared by the check command.
 Download example for check [organism_example_list.txt][1]